 Nyon has a Flea Market on the lake shore every first Sunday of the month, except in August.

 If your children are into the medieval theme and castles, there are some great festivals close by like the Medievales d’Andilly which are held in June each year in France, close to Geneva.
-Or, the Medieval Festival in the cute town of Saillon, which is held only every 4 years.
-The next edition of this Medieval Festival in Saillon with loads of actors and storytelling (in French) is in September 2019.

 We have done a short castle vacation in Chambéry in France once.
 Chambéry is easily accessible from Geneva and makes for a nice weekend break.
 You can read our review on Chambéry and the castle stay here: